gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    during this period is unable to pass any packets acknowledging a working path.

-   C: Critical, non-recoverable but not immediately fatal.
+   Critical, non-recoverable but not immediately fatal:
    : If the
    error requires termination of the SCTP association but allows for sending some additional SCTP packets.
 Then this critical issue MUST be